-- Supporting business cases for further investment in scanning and operating equipment by accurately showing the size of
+- Supporting business cases for further investment in scanning and operating equipment by accurately showing the size of prize.

 However, they also need to be aware of two key learnings from failed DPM projects.
 DPM projects fail because they try to:

 - model the whole business from day one, and/or

 - build a model that supports every use case from day one.